wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 Adds an option to the Settings Menu to globally turn off the front end Toolbar and/or turn off the user option in the profile to show toolbar.

 = Features: =
-Options Page that allows you to:
+* Options Page with setting options
-* Remove FRONT END WordPress Admin Menu Bar/Toolbar for logged in users
+* Remove FRONT END WordPress Toolbar for logged in users
 * Remove Profile "Show Toolbar when viewing site" message/settings
+* Select User level for toolbar removal

 = TROUBLESHOOTING: =
 * Please let me know if you run into any issues with this plugin by sending an email to adminbarplugin@fischercreativemedia.com